 Generic Name: abatacept

 Note: This page contains side effects data for the generic drug abatacept.
 It is possible that some of the dosage forms included below may not apply to the brand name Orencia.

 For the Consumer

 Applies to abatacept: powder for solution, solution

-Along with its needed effects, abatacept (the active ingredient contained in Orencia) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, abatacept (the active ingredient contained in Orencia) may cause unwanted side effects that require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking abatacept:More common
+If any of the following side effects occur while taking abatacept, check with your doctor or nurse immediately:More common

 - Back pain